ustudio/Blueque/README.md

 ### Task Channel ###

+Note: this will not be implemented in the first pass.

 There is a Pub/Sub `Channel` for each task queue (channel).
 This can be used by the worker client to listen for new tasks if the task queue they were interested in was empty when they last checked for a task.